Shut Up and Kiss Me (Michelle Wright album)

-Shut Up and Kiss Me is the sixth studio album by the Canadian country music singer-songwriter Michelle Wright.
-It was released on May 28, 2002, on BMG Music Canada/RCA/ViK.
+Shut Up and Kiss Me is an album by the Canadian country music singer-songwriter Michelle Wright.
+Her sixth album, it was released on May 28, 2002, on BMG Music Canada/RCA/ViK.
 Recordings.

-The title track, "Shut Up and Kiss Me (Or Just Shut Up)", was later re-recorded in 2002, by Jamie Benson, the former vocalist of the British pop band Hepburn, for her album My Confession.
+The title track, "Shut Up and Kiss Me or Just Shut Up", was originally performed by Princessa for her album I Won't Forget You and was later recorded in 2002, by Jamie Benson, the former vocalist of the British pop band Hepburn, for her album My Confession.